 - Establish and maintain a responsible commercial relationship with you.
 For example, we may collect information to confirm your identity or to establish credit worthiness.

-- Understand your needs and preferences to recommend relevant offers, products, services and bundled discounts on behalf of our companies.
+- Understand your needs and preferences, including through data analytics, and to recommend relevant offers, products, services and bundled discounts on behalf of our companies.